redhog/pieshell/README.md

 * [ReRedirect](https://github.com/jerome-pouiller/reredirect) - redirect io for an already running process
 * [Reptyr](https://github.com/nelhage/reptyr) - move a running process to a new controlling terminal
 * [Deptyr](https://github.com/antifuchs/deptyr) - forward output for a new process to another controlling terminal

+# Unit tests

+To run the unit- and integration tests

+    pip install nose2
+    nose2 -s tests

 # Copyright